Abhilasha-Bhatt/E-Commerce-Cart-Checkout-API/README.md

-# 🛒 Flipkart-Style E-Commerce Cart & Checkout API
+# 🛒 E-Commerce Cart & Checkout API

 This is a RESTful API backend project that simulates key functionalities of a Flipkart-style e-commerce platform, including user authentication, product listings, cart operations, and order checkout.
 Built using **Flask** and **PostgreSQL**, this project showcases backend engineering and clean API architecture for a scalable e-commerce system.